touchlab/KMMBridge/website/docs/spm/01_IOS_SPM.md

 ## Artifact Authentication

 For artifacts that are kept in private storage, you may need to add authentication information so your `~/.netrc` file or your Mac's Keychain Access.
-See [GITHUB_RELEASE_ARTIFACTS#private-repos](../artifacts/GITHUB_RELEASE_ARTIFACTS#private-repos) for a description of how to set up private file access.
+See [the section here](../DEFAULT_GITHUB_FLOW.md#private-repos) for a description of how to set up private file access.

 :::caution